AnyLog-co/documentation/05- Northbound Connectors/04- Postgres Connector (Tableau).md

               merged there).
 Left the "to run in repeat" link flagged rather than guessed — "alerts and monitoring.md" doesn't exist anywhere in the current tree; it only survives inside the ORPHANS legacy subtree marked for deletion, so this was already a dead link before this merge.
+- 2026-07-25 | "03 postgres-connector.md" resurfaced in a follow-up upload — confirmed it's the same broken-Jekyll-
+              syntax duplicate described above (title "PostgresSQL Connector," `!<a href="{{ ... }}">` image links instead of real Markdown images, and the two dead/unfixed links this file already addresses).
+Nothing new to merge; excluded again.
 -->

 # PostgreSQL Connector & Tableau Visualization